latticexyz/wallets-flow-poc/packages/client/src/mud-login/README.md

 - play around with moving requirements to a hook for each component/screen
   - maybe can detect when a component is rendered as null? or when it throws?
   - would suspense help?
+- handle interacting with UI if we've not fully logged in
+- figure out why waitForTransaction stalls and is slower than getting events